Benito Pabón: Second Republic

-During the time of the Second Spanish Republic, he led the defense of various cases related to workers' causes.
-As a lawyer, Pabón defended the farmers implicated in the Casas Viejas incident, as well as those jailed after the anarchist insurrection of January 1933.
+During the time of the Second Spanish Republic, Pabón led the defense of various cases related to workers' causes.
+As a lawyer, he defended the farmers implicated in the Casas Viejas incident, as well as those jailed after the anarchist insurrection of January 1933.

 In the 1936 Spanish general election he was elected deputy of Zaragoza, with 44,545 votes out of the 85,178 cast, running as an independent.
 In parliament, on 3 July 1936 he responded to Angel Galarza (PSOE) in relation to the amnesty of political prisoners, arguing against the interpretation given to the Ley de vagos y maleantes:

 Civil War

-On 18 July 1936 Pabón was in Madrid, integrating into the Harriers Column.
+On 18 July 1936, Pabón was in Madrid, integrating into the Harriers Column.
 He was later elected as General Secretary of the Regional Defense Council of Aragon and was a member of the Legal Commission of the Ministry of Justice under Joan García Oliver.
 As a defense lawyer of the Workers' Party of Marxist Unification (Partit Obrer d'Unificació Marxista, POUM), he had to go into exile in August 1938, and commented on what happened in May 1937:

 Exile

-After a short stay in France he left for the Philippines.
+After a short stay in France Pabón left for the Philippines.
 But when Japanese forces occupied Manila he was imprisoned in the military prison of Fuerte Santiago, from which he was released in the fall of 1942.
 He then left for Latin America, earning a living as a Spanish language teacher in Santiago de Veraguas and Colón, where he settled permanently after a stay in Mexico.
 He died in Panama in 1958.